 You can download your free copy of the software right here!

 Method 2 – Excel / Scrapebox

 If you have Scrapebox then you can use that to look up lots of different data.

-Follow my backlink penalty analysis tutorial to check if links are still live, which anchor text they use, what PR they are and if they are indexed in Google.
+Follow my backlink profile analysis tutorial to check if links are still live, which anchor text they use, what PR they are and if they are indexed in Google.

 Method 3 – SEO Tools For Excel